 Design should be viewable on a PC and tablets, for example, without the need for horizontal scrolling or zooming in and out of sight.
 It is very important since today’s web users have grown accustomed to using their phones to browse the internet.

 Designers should ensure that their site will redirect from mobile phones to a desktop version and vice versa rather than having one version for tablets and another for PCs.

 Another basic web design practice you must avoid is the use of tables.
-Tables have been going out of style for a while and with good reason.
+Tables have been going out of style for a while, and with good reason.
 But once upon a time, websites were developed using tables.
-It enabled the faster design and helped maintain code that didn’t look like spaghetti.
+It enabled faster design and helped maintain code that didn’t look like spaghetti.
 As time goes by, more effective and efficient content development methods emerge, and tables slowly disappear.